DVarovic/ISOM_DYN/README.md

    Also, 30% emmeans seem fairly high-ish for ISOM (3.132) and that was a ~1.5mm change Pre-Post?.

-   I went over the ultrasound data from scratch on December 28th and these values are correct (extracted twice)

-2) Scaling on the X axis for the posteriors draws for condition:site seems off to me (unsure how to interpret that then)

-3) TE/ROPE bars on contrasts plots are not being properly displayed I think

-4) Fatigue plots that are displaying per set change and are wrapped in within week are showing slopes at 4 and 5 sets in first few weeks, however, data doesn't exist for those as 5 sets were only in the last 2 weeks.
-   Also, I think I just made two same plots but one is just displaying the same data continuously (2nd one)
+2) Not fully confident in fatigue plot (across sets) in each respective week, and can't seem to come up with a working solution to plot the trend of slopes for both conditions throughout the whole intervention

-5) For muscle thickness I tried calculating outcome as SMD's but posterior draws via emmeans do not correspond to SMD values that I got - see SMD.xlsx and SMD.R
+3) For muscle thickness I tried calculating outcome as SMD's but posterior draws via emmeans do not correspond to SMD values that I got - see SMD.xlsx and SMD.R